Dec 1, 2017

 If your goal is increasing power, check out my tips on power training here and stay tuned on more tips to suite your training goals in the months to come!

-Head of Fitness, Anytime Fitness – Kate Allott
+National Fitness Manager, Anytime Fitness – Kate Allott

 With a career spanning 10 years as a dancer, Kate has always been fascinated by human body movement.
-This active background launched her into a new career in personal training, before moving into the position of Head of Fitness at Anytime Fitness Australia.
+This active background launched her into a new career in personal training, before moving into the position of National Fitness Manager at Anytime Fitness Australia.
 Kate’s holistic view of health and fitness is driven by her passion to educate Australians about the link between physical fitness and mental health.
 For Kate, it’s all about wellness, movement, and doing what you love.